HSAnet/reverse-traceroute/README.md

 ## The problem we want to solve
 Traceroute provides information on the forward path towards a target.
 As such, it is popular for troubleshooting problems on the forward path.
-Should a problem arise on the reverse path traceroute's output does not help and can even be misleading.
+Should a problem arise on the reverse path traceroute's output offers no help and may even be misleading.

 Thats why we developed reverse traceroute.
-Reverse traceroute allows you to determine the reverse path from a target host, which runs our server program, back to you, allowing you to detect and (hopefully) troubleshoot said issues.
+Reverse traceroute allows you to determine the reverse path from a target host, which runs our server program, back to you, enabling you to detect and (hopefully) troubleshoot said issues.

 ## Design goals
 Reverse traceroute was built in accordance with the following principles: